Imagawa clan: Muromachi era

+The clan was a branch of the Ashikaga shogunate.
+For this reason, they were appointed as the provincial constables (shugo) of Suruga and Tōtōmi during that time.
+They were recognized as a highly prestigious clan, so much so that it was said, "Should the shogunate line perish, the Kira will succeed; should the Kira line perish, the Imagawa will succeed."

 Sengoku era

-After the death of Yoshimoto at the Battle of Okehazama in 1560, during the Sengoku period, many Imagawa officers defected to other clans.
-Within a decade, the clan had lost all of its land holdings to the Tokugawa and Takeda clans.
+During the Sengoku period in the 1540s and 1550s, Yoshimoto Imagawa attempted to establish his clan as the strongest in eastern Japan.
+However, after the death of Yoshimoto at the Battle of Okehazama in 1560, many Imagawa officers defected to other clans.
+Once a powerful clan.
+Within a decade, the clan had lost its entire land holdings to the Tokugawa and Takeda clans.
 The Imagawa subsequently became masters of ceremonies in the service of the Tokugawa clan.